 This optimism may seem a little foreign to us from a 21st century vantage point.
 Plato lived at a time when civilization was much younger.
 In modern times, we have the vantage point of looking back over almost 2,500 years of events since then, and the results are not impressive, if not downright discouraging, especially when viewed in consideration of Plato’s teachings.
 Along these lines, I have some bad news and some good news.
 First, the bad news.

 Evil Atrocities by Modern Governments

 In his book, Death by Government, R.J.
 Rummel makes the claim that in the 20th century, democide (death by government) was responsible for the demise of 262,000,000 people.1 Some claim that this figure is high.
-The generally agreed upon number is 100,000,000, and the majority of these were at the hands of communist and socialist governments.2 Rummel claims that this is six times the number of people killed in all of the 20th century wars combined, so these are deaths apart from casualties of war.
+The generally agreed upon number is 100,000,000, and the majority of these were at the hands of communist and socialist governments.2 Rummel claims that all of the 20th century wars combined killed six times lesser people than the deaths caused by these incidents, indicating that these deaths are distinct from casualties of war.

-These were deaths perpetrated mostly by atheistic regimes, rank materialists who believed that the only existence is that which can be perceived by the senses.
+Atheistic regimes, consisting mostly of rank materialists who believe in the existence of only that which can be perceived by the senses, perpetrated these deaths.
 It only follows that without transcendent reality, there are no transcendent ideas such as truth, beauty, and goodness.
 And without those, there can be no virtue.